 In one of the Skye B&Bs where we were staying, we met a lady from Malaysia who was doing a tour of Scotland all on her own following the unexpected loss of her job in London.
 As always, I use these opportunities to ask visitors how they decided where they were going to go in Scotland.
 Skye had been top of her list because she had seen photographs of the island.
 I wonder if she’d ever seen pictures of the Torridon mountains or the beaches of Morar.

-Unfortunately, the Malaysian lady was finding that Skye in early March was not a great tourist destination.
+Unfortunately, the Malaysian lady was finding that Skye in early March was not a great tourist destination as it rains a lot and island has very few wet weather attractions.
 A pity as we could have warned her and suggested some better options.
 Of course, the weather has a lot do with it, but Skye is a place where you really need the weather to be on your side.

 So this conversation got us thinking about where we would head if we were going to take a holiday break in March.
 The criteria for the holiday location being; a choice of good restaurants that are open all year, some all weather all year round attractions (distilleries, museums, etc), a castle or 2 to visit, historical places, great scenery and maybe a boat trip.

 We had a six hour drive to get home from Skye so we had lots of time to discuss the options and our conclusion was that we’d head to the Oban / Inveraray area.
 We’ve always been drawn to this corner of Scotland as a place where we’d like to live, but the area is also a great place for visitors so let me explain why.

 When it comes to seafood Oban scores big points with the excellent Waterfront and Ee-Usk restaurants which are both open all year round.
 Head over to Inveraray and you have the Loch Fyne Oyster Bar.
 This place started out as a roadside stall selling fresh oysters from buckets, but their reputation grew and the business now owns several restaurants.